Degrees:

 B.A., Grove City College

-Megan Crutcher is a historian and archaeologist with research and teaching interests at the intersection of public history, maritime archaeology, and Africana studies.
+Megan Crutcher is a maritime and public historian and archaeologist.
 Crutcher’s scholarly focus has been on the maritime history and archaeology of the Atlantic World and West Africa, especially Liberia.
 Crutcher earned a Ph.D. in Anthropology (Nautical Archaeology Program) from Texas A&M University in 2025 and holds an M.A. in Public History from Duquesne University (2020).
-In Liberia, they co-direct the Kru Coast Heritage Initiative, an archaeological heritage preservation project in southeastern Sinoe County.
-Crutcher is also a certified Rescue Diver and has worked on excavations, surveys, and archaeological conservation projects on land and underwater in Spain, Portugal, Liberia, Canada, and the U.S.
+In Liberia, they co-direct the Kru Coast Heritage Initiative, an archaeological and public history project investigating Indigenous heritage in Sinoe County, Liberia.
+Crutcher has collaborated with international teams from several countries to complete archaeological excavations, archival research, monitoring of archaeological sites, and curation/analysis of material culture across Europe, the Americas, and Africa and is a PADI-certified Rescue Diver.

 |